Green Schools Alliance: Programs

-GSA programs integrate education and action and aggregate and quantify progress.
-Using the building and campus as a teaching tool, students work alongside faculty and staff on projects from recycling, weatherizing, conducting energy audits, changing lights and replacing old boilers to improving science and technology education, restoring wetlands and planting green roofs.
-Best practices ripple outward from schools to families, to the workplace.
+GSA programs aim to integrate education and action, and aggregate and quantify progress.
+Using the building and campus as a teaching tool, students work alongside faculty and staff on projects from recycling, weatherizing, conducting energy audits, changing lights, and replacing old boilers to improving science and technology education, restoring wetlands, and planting green roofs.
+Best practices are intended to ripple outward from schools to families and to the workplace.
 GSA programs include: